maiisthebest/speedback-react/README.md

 ### A Little AI Magic ✨

 Giving feedback can be tricky.
 Sometimes you’re just not sure what to say.
 That’s why the app also includes AI-generated prompts to help participants prepare for their feedback rounds.
-Just enter the session topic, and the app suggests friendly, open-ended prompts to get the conversation flowing.
+Just enter the session topic or topics, and the app suggests friendly, open-ended prompts to get the conversation flowing.

 Check out [`backend/src/generateFeedbackPrompts.js`](backend/src/generateFeedbackPrompts.js) for the implementation.